basefarm/aws-session-tool/README.md

 `rotate_credentials [-p PROFILE] [-y|-n] [-t]`

-This command will rotate API keys and optionaly also set a new password.
+This command will rotate API keys and optionally also set a new password.

 * `-p profile`   Which AWS credentials profile should be rotated.
                  If not specified, the default profile for session-tool will be used.